Felony meaning in law

 - Class E: 1 to 5 years in prison

-Federal felonies may include, but are not limited to:
+These types of felonies may include, but are not limited to:

 Murder and aggravated murder, the two most serious crimes are generally considered “unclassified felonies.”
 A person convicted of either of these crimes faces specific penalties as outlined by state and federal laws.
-For instance, someone convicted of aggravated murder in Ohio faces a potential penalty of life in prison with the possibility of parole after 20 years, to the death penalty.
+For example, someone convicted of aggravated murder in Ohio faces a potential penalty of life in prison with the possibility of parole after 20 years, to the death penalty.

 Since a large number of crimes fall under the category of felony, the penalties range greatly.
 During the sentencing phase of the court process, several things are considered, including previous criminal history, and whether or not violence was used in the commission of the crime.
 Typically, a felony can result in a year or more in prison, and in severe cases such as premeditated murder, the penalty of death may be handed down from a judge or jury.
 Some other potential punishments include restitution, fines, probation, and community service.